 To any of my followers not from the UK – it may be that you didn’t realise that there was such a thing as Welsh.
 But there is, and it’s the oldest language in Europe which is still used on a daily basis.
 One in five of the population of Wales speak it at some level, many of them as a first language (mostly in North and West Wales).
-All government documents/proclamations/statements and road signs have to be issued in both languages, which I admit can be annoying and expensive.
-But it’s sad that some people (non-Welsh speakers both sides of Offa’s Dyke) are absolutely hostile, claiming that it’s a dead language and a waste of time.
+All government documents/proclamations/statements and road signs have to be issued in both languages.
+Sadly some people (non-Welsh speakers both sides of Offa’s Dyke) are absolutely hostile, claiming that it’s a dead language and a waste of time.
 How can it be dead when so many of us speak it or are learning it?
 Nine hundred and fifty years after the Normans climbed out of their boats at Pevensey, over seven hundred years since the English conquest of Wales and almost five hundred years since Henry VIII proclaimed that England and Wales were one country, Welsh is still here.
 And surely that’s a good thing?
 All part of the rich tapestry of life?Abersoch on the Llyn peninsula, North Wales

 So last September I started going to a Welsh class in Brecon, about half an hour’s drive away along the A40 – an old route that connected London with Fishguard in Pembrokeshire, following the tracks and pathways made by ancient Britons, Roman troops, and centuries of Welsh drovers.
 The road takes me along the Usk Valley and past Pen y Fan, the highest peak in South Wales.
 The three hour class is in an old Victorian building and has quickly become one of the highlights of my week.
 There are seven of us learning, all women of various ages, and our teacher is also a woman.
 So we talk – a lot!The road to Brecon runs alongside the River Usk, down in the valley